V-Sekai/manuals/decisions/20241210-vsekai-charter.md

 ## The Benefits

+The benefits of updating our V-Sekai charter to 2024 include:

+- Ensuring the project remains relevant and aligned with current technological advancements and user needs.
+- Providing a clear roadmap and goals for the development team to follow.
+- Attracting potential investors and collaborators by demonstrating a commitment to long-term development.
+- Enhancing the project's credibility and visibility within the VR and open-source communities.

 ## The Downsides

+The downsides of updating our V-Sekai charter to 2024 include:

+- Potentially overcommitting resources and time to a long-term project without guaranteed funding.
+- The risk of technological changes or market shifts that could render parts of the charter obsolete.
+- The possibility of team burnout or turnover due to the extended timeline and ambitious goals.

 ## The Road Not Taken

+The alternative to updating our V-Sekai charter to 2024 would be to maintain the current charter and focus on short-term goals.
+This approach could:

+- Allow for more flexibility and adaptability to changing market conditions and technological advancements.
+- Reduce the risk of overcommitting resources and time to a long-term project.
+- Potentially limit the project's growth and impact by not setting ambitious long-term goals.

 ## The Infrequent Use Case

+An infrequent use case for our V-Sekai platform could be:

+- Using the platform for virtual historical reenactments or educational tours, where users can immerse themselves in a historically accurate VR environment and interact with historical figures or artifacts.
+- Hosting virtual conferences or trade shows, allowing attendees to network, attend presentations, and explore exhibitor booths in a fully immersive VR setting.

 ## Why is it in Core and done by us?

+Updating the V-Sekai charter to 2024 is core to our mission because:

+- We are committed to developing an open-source, decentralized VR platform that empowers users and fosters innovation.
+- Our team has the expertise and passion for VR and open-source technology, making us uniquely qualified to lead this project.
+- By setting long-term goals, we can ensure the project's sustainability and continued growth, benefiting the broader VR and open-source communities.

 ## Status